-PG&E has notified customers throughout Northern California that they will be susceptible to planned outages during the coming fire season.
+PG&E has notified customers throughout Northern California that they will be susceptible to a PG&E planned outage during the coming fire season.
 This is causing uncertainty and anxiety among customers who do not know when they will lose their power.
-It also brings a whole host of other issues that people will need to plan for i.e. losing refrigeration, losing power to vital medical equipment, and losing power for perishable products that need to be temperature controlled like florals and other food products.
+It also brings a whole host of other issues.
+People will need to plan for i.e. losing refrigeration, losing power to vital medical equipment, and losing power for perishable products.

 Del Sol Energy has been providing clients in California with energy storage for several years and we have seen the cost come down considerably and the feature sets of these products improve providing a flexible and user-friendly experience to address the needs to varying customer uses.
 In addition to peace of mind when the power goes out consumers are eligible for rebates through the SGIP Self-Generation Incentive Program https://www.cpuc.ca.gov/sgip/ to help reduce the upfront cost of investing in storage.